yusufabukar/light-dark-mode/README.md

 # Light Dark Mode

 * Example website with a theme toggle to switch between light and dark mode.
-* Theme data saved in local storage and loaded when the user revisits.
+* Theme data is saved in local storage and loaded when the user revisits.

 ## Stack